ValerioS05/pj2Quizzer/README.md

 ### Palette
 - The color scheme is centered on black backgrounds, with some greenyellow and red as highlighters creating contrasts and visually striking design.
 ### Logo
 - The logo is visible in the landing page and as a favicon.
 The colors of the logo are a linear gradient going from Green to blue,red and Yellow.
-Represented as a game device with a pair of mustaches that resemble a "face".
+Represented as a game device with a pair of "mustaches" that resemble a "face".
 ---
 ![Quizzer logo](/assets/images/readme-images/rmdLogo.png)
 ### Popups